Fathom: Other definitions

 One metre is about 0.5468 fathoms.

 In the international yard and pound agreement of 1959, the United States, Australia, Canada, New Zealand, South Africa, and the United Kingdom defined the length of the international yard to be exactly 0.9144 metre.
 In 1959, the United States kept the US survey foot as definition for the fathom.

 In October 2019, the U.S. National Geodetic Survey and the National Institute of Standards and Technology announced their joint intent to retire the U.S. survey foot, with effect from the end of 2022.
 The fathom in U.S. Customary units is thereafter defined based on the International 1959 foot, giving the length of the fathom as exactly 1.8288 metres in the United States as well.

-Derived units

-At one time, a quarter meant one-quarter of a fathom.

-A cable length, based on the length of a ship's cable, has been variously reckoned as equal to 100 or 120 fathoms.

 Use of the fathom

 Water depth

 Most modern nautical charts indicate depth in metres.
 However, the U.S. Hydrographic Office uses feet and fathoms.
 A nautical chart will always explicitly indicate the units of depth used.

 To measure the depth of shallow waters, boatmen used a sounding line containing fathom points, some marked and others in between, called deeps, unmarked but estimated by the user.
 Water near the coast and not too deep to be fathomed by a hand sounding line was referred to as in soundings or on soundings.
 The area offshore beyond the 100 fathom line, too deep to be fathomed by a hand sounding line, was referred to as out of soundings or off soundings.
 A deep-sea lead, the heaviest of sounding leads, was used in water exceeding 100 fathoms in depth.

 This technique has been superseded by sonic depth finders for measuring mechanically the depth of water beneath a ship, one version of which is the Fathometer (trademark).
 The record made by such a device is a fathogram.
 A fathom line or fathom curve, a usually sinuous line on a nautical chart, joins all points having the same depth of water, thereby indicating the contour of the ocean floor.

 Some extensive flat areas of the sea bottom with constant depth are known by their fathom number, like the Broad Fourteens or the Long Forties, both in the North Sea.